 According to Delaware Health and Social Services (DHSS), Division of Long Term Care Residents Protection, approximately 344 facilities in Delaware are licensed to provide residential care.
 Of these, 116 facilities have administrators who oversee staff and policy and were the target survey respondents.
-The remainder - 158 Neighborhood Homes for Persons with Developmental Disabilities and 71 Rest (Family) Care Homes - are more family structured and are operated without an "administrator."
+The remainder - 158 neighborhood homes for persons with developmental disabilities and 71 rest (family) care homes - are more family structured and are operated without an "administrator."
 Since the focus was to capture administrators' current practices, family-structured facilities were excluded.

 The facilities represented range in size from two residents to 400 residents.
 These facilities fall into one of four categories: 17 facilities are private, non-profit facilities; 12 facilities are private, for profit; five are a public traded company or limited liability company (LLC); and four are governmentowned (i.e. federal, state, county, or local).
-Administrators for 14 nursing homes, nine assisted living facilities, five group homes, and ten facilities of other types responded.
-Other types of facilities responding were identified as a continuing care retirement community with independent living, assisted living and skilled nursing components; a rehabilitation facility; and an intermediate care facility for individuals with intellectual disability (ICF/ID).
+Administrators for 14 nursing homes, nine assisted living facilities, five group homes, and 10 facilities of other types responded.
+Responses also came from other types of facilities, including: a continuing care retirement community with independent living, assisted living and skilled nursing components; a rehabilitation facility; and an intermediate care facility for individuals with intellectual disability (ICF/ID).